anisbet/pipe/Readme.md

                   order. -r15 outputs 15% of the input in random order. -r0 produces all output in order.
  -R             : Reverse sort (-d, -4 and -s).
  -s{c0,c1,...cn}: Sort on the specified columns in the specified order.
- -S{c0:range}   : Sub string function.
+ -S{cn:range}   : Sub string function.
 Like mask, but controlled by 0-based index in the columns' strings.
                   Use '.' to separate discontinuous indexes, and '-' to specify ranges.
                   Ie: '12345' -S'c0:0.2.4' => '135', -S'c0:0-2.4' => '1235', and -S'c0:2-' => '345'.
                   Note that you can reverse a string by reversing your selection like so: